Car Dealership Sales Effectiveness Metrics Guide 2026

 4. Customer Acquisition Cost (CAC)

 CAC tells you how much it costs your dealership, on average, to acquire a new customer.
 Keeping this number low while increasing sales is a sign of efficiency.
+Industry analyses from early 2026 indicate that many dealerships struggle to accurately calculate this, often underestimating marketing and sales overhead.

 Formula: Total Sales and Marketing Expenses / Number of New Customers Acquired